ShaunCurtis/Blazr.BaseData/readme.md

 ## The DbContext

 The application uses Entity Framework as it's ORM [Object Request Mapper] - a fancy term for the system that does all the hard work in accessing a database.
-To keep things simple it uses an in-memory implementation that loads a set of test data when the application starts.
+To keep things simple it uses an in-memory implementation that loads test data when the application starts.

-In async environments it's likely that more that one process will access the database at any one time.
-The classic single shared database context model no longer works.
-Instead the solution uses a database context factory to apply unit of work principles: normally a context per method instance.
+In async environments it's common for more that one process to access the database at any one time.
+The classic single shared database context model no longer works in this context.
+The solution uses a database context factory to apply unit of work principles: normally a context per method instance.

 The service setup in `Program` in the Web project looks like this: